microsoft/BotFramework-WebChat/docs/ACCESSIBILITY.md

 > This algorithm is subject to change to provide a better text alternatives experience.
 For consistent result, please use the `channelData['webchat:fallback-text']` field instead.

-If the `channelData['webchat:fallback-text']` field is not present, we will use best-effort to convert Markdown text for screen reader.
+If the `channelData['webchat:fallback-text']` field is not present, we will use best effort to convert Markdown text for screen reader.

 -  Use `useRenderMarkdown` hook to render the Markdown into HTML (as string)
    -  The hook will use the `renderMarkdown` prop passed to Web Chat and it can be customized by the web developer